SmallMushroom-official/VelocityUnsigned/README.md

 Velocity and VelocityUnsigned is licensed under the GPLv3 license.

-Alternatively, you can get the proxy JAR from the [Releases](https://github.com/ygmpxwn/VelocityUnsigned/releases/tag/latest) page.

 ## Building

 Velocity is built with [Gradle](https://gradle.org).
 We recommend to run `./gradlew build` to run the full build cycle.